| Diva Questions & Answers

 connecting wires that run past the transformer.
 This introduces

 interference and hum.
+Is

 the phono amp switchable between Moving Magnet and Moving Coil?
+Unfortunately,

 such a switch degrades the sound significantly.
 Those who start